 The severe form (type 3) begins within the first year of life.
-In most cases, infants appear normal at birth, but the condition grows progressively worse.
-Type 3 alpha-mannosidosis is characterized by rapid progression of intellectual disability, hydrocephalus, progressive impairment of the ability to coordinate voluntary movements (ataxia), enlargement of the liver and spleen (hepatosplenomegaly), skeletal abnormalities, and coarse facial features.
+Most affected infants appear normal at birth, but the condition grows progressively worse.
+Type 3 alpha-mannosidosis is characterized by rapid progression of intellectual disability, hydrocephalus, progressive impairment of the ability to coordinate voluntary movements (ataxia), enlargement of the liver and spleen (hepatosplenomegaly), skeletal abnormalities and coarse facial features.

 Motor skills may also be affected in alpha-mannosidosis.
 Affected children may experience delays in learning to walk and may appear clumsy.
 Diminished muscle tone (hypotonia) is often present.

-Types 2 and 3 also may be characterized by distinctive facial features including widely spaced or unevenly developed teeth, a thickened, enlarged tongue (macroglossia), prominent forehead, flattened nasal bridge, and a protruding lower jaw (prognathism).
-Abnormalities affecting the eyes may include an inability to align the eyes (strabismus or crossed eyes), clouding (opacity) of the transparent outer covering of the eye (cornea), and farsightedness (hyperopia) and, less commonly, nearsightedness (myopia).
+Types 2 and 3 also may be characterized by distinctive facial features including widely spaced or unevenly developed teeth, a thickened, enlarged tongue (macroglossia), prominent forehead, flattened nasal bridge and a protruding lower jaw (prognathism).
+Eye abnormalities may include an inability to align the eyes (strabismus or crossed eyes), clouding (opacity) of the transparent outer covering of the eye (cornea), farsightedness (hyperopia) and less commonly, nearsightedness (myopia).

-In type 3 disease, a diminished or abnormal immune system response can make affected individuals more susceptible to bacterial infections, particularly of the respiratory system.
+In type 3, a diminished or abnormal immune system response can make affected individuals more susceptible to bacterial infections, particularly of the respiratory system.
 Infections affecting the middle ear and gastrointestinal tract are also common.
 Recurrent infections are more common during the first decade of life.

 Some individuals with alpha-mannosidosis develop psychiatric abnormalities such as confusion, anxiety, depression or hallucinations.
 These symptoms may persist for days or weeks, followed by a need for excessive amounts of sleep (hypersomnia).
 Psychiatric symptoms or behavioral problems occur in almost half of those affected and usually develop during adolescence or early adulthood.

-Alpha-mannosidosis is caused by changes (mutations) in the MAN2B1 gene.
+Alpha-mannosidosis is caused by changes (variants or mutations) in the MAN2B1 gene.
 The MAN2B1 gene contains instructions for producing the enzyme lysosomal alpha-mannosidase (LAMAN).
 This enzyme is essential for breaking down (metabolizing) certain glycoproteins.
 Without proper levels of functional version of this enzyme, these glycoproteins abnormally accumulate in and damage various tissues and organs of the body.
-Mutations of the MAN2B1 gene result in the lack of production of the alpha-D-mannosidase enzyme or the production of a defective, inactive form of the enzyme.
+Variants of the MAN2B1 gene result in the lack of production of the alpha-D-mannosidase enzyme or the production of a defective, inactive form of the enzyme.

 Alpha-mannosidosis is inherited in an autosomal recessive pattern.
-Recessive genetic disorders occur when an individual inherits an abnormal gene from each parent.
-If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the abnormal gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+Recessive genetic disorders occur when an individual inherits a mutated gene from each parent.
+If an individual receives one normal gene and one mutated gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the mutated gene and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 The prevalence of alpha-mannosidosis is estimated to be 1 in every 500,000 people in the general population.
-Alpha-mannosidosis affects men and women in equal numbers and can potentially affect individuals of any ethnic group worldwide.
+Alpha-mannosidosis affects males and females in equal numbers and can potentially affect individuals of any ethnic group worldwide.

-A diagnosis of alpha-mannosidosis can be confirmed through molecular genetic testing, which can reveal the characteristic mutation of the MAN2B1 gene that causes the disorder.
+A diagnosis of alpha-mannosidosis can be confirmed through molecular genetic testing which can reveal the variant in the MAN2B1 gene that causes the disorder.
 Molecular genetic testing is available on a clinical basis.